joshdels/WebGIS-Projects-2025/README.md

 ## WebGIS-Projects-2025
-these are my webgis Projects for 2025, This will serve as my learning progress as I continue to evolve for years
+These are my webgis Projects for 2025, This will serve as my learning progress as I continue to evolve for years
 <hr>

 <ol>